foxwallet/hc.foxwallet.com/docs/05-bitcoin/index.md

 ## More
 FoxWallet is the best and most secure Bitcoin wallet with Ordinals NFT and BRC20 Token supported.
+Currently, Bitcoin network is only supported in the FoxWallet mobile app, with Chrome extension support coming soon.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';